This blog was created in collaboration with Quin Schrock & Visit Reno Tahoe

 Watch The Sunrise over Emerald Bay

 Our morning there, we were lucky enough to have the view to ourselves.
-We stuck around until the sun was high in the sky, watching the deep blue water come to life in the ever-changing light.
+We stuck around until the sun was high in the sky, watching the deep blue water come to life in the ever-changing light – the perfect time for some beautiful photography of the Lake.

 For all of my favorite photography destinations at Lake Tahoe (including many from this post), and the gear you’ll need to capture the shot yourself, check out The Best Photo Locations At Lake Tahoe.